FOR IMMEDIATE RELEASE

 Representing over 600 organizations and individuals, Autism Alliance of Canada is an alliance focused on addressing priority issues that Autistic persons and their families face across their lifespan.
 Members of the Alliance are part of a pan-Canadian endeavor to make a better Canada for Autistic people, their families, and their communities.
 Autism Alliance of Canada coordinates and catalyzes innovation across sectors in policy, research and systems to achieve with others what no single organization can achieve on their own.

 About Inclusion Canada

-Inclusion Canada is composed of ten provincial and three territorial associations, with over 300 local associations across the country and more than 40,000 members.
-Inclusion Canada leads the way in helping Canadians build an inclusive Canada by strengthening families, defending rights, and transforming communities into places where everyone can belong.
+Inclusion Canada is a national federation of 13 provincial-territorial associations and over 300 local associations working to advance the full inclusion and human rights of people with an intellectual disability and their families.
+We lead the way in building an inclusive Canada by strengthening families, defending rights, and transforming communities into places where everyone belongs.